d-ronin/dRonin/README.md

-# dRonin'
+# dRonin

-dRonin' is an autopilot/flight controller firmware for controllers in the OpenPilot/Tau Labs family.
+dRonin is an autopilot/flight controller firmware for controllers in the OpenPilot/Tau Labs family.
 It's aimed at a variety of use cases: acro/racing, autonomous flight, and vehicle research.

-dRonin' is production ready and released under the GPL.
+dRonin is production ready and released under the GPL.

 ## Supported Targets